jtorral/rocky9-pg17-bundle/README.md

 You can then run the [genDeploy](https://github.com/jtorral/rocky9-pg17-bundle/blob/main/genDeploy.md) script

 To generate the run commands needed for your deployment.
-It is advisablex eto use the genDeploy script.
+It is advisable to use the genDeploy script.
 However, if you wish to generate your own docker run commands, you will need to follow steps below.

 ## Optional if not using genDeploy from above.